PinkShnack/shapelink/docs/sec_dev_tests.rst

    GitHub Actions currently builds a matrix of OS and Python versions.
    Therefore, minor warnings will appear stating that the OS or Python versions don't match the current benchmark comparison files.
 You can ignore this warning.
-We recommend using the output from the Ubuntu-py3.8 build to create the new benchmark file.
+We recommend using the output from the Ubuntu-py3.7 build to create the new benchmark file, as it is the slowest.

 1. Push your changes.
 Then go to the GitHub Actions build tab on GitHub.
 If the benchmarking tests passed, open the "Benchmark with pytest-benchmark"